Vaishnavi888-sys/Vaishnavi_srinivas/README.md

 - 👀 I’m interested in solving real world data associated problems
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on various projects related to big data
+- ❤  I'm a self-learner and very inquisitive
+- ⭐ I'm always up for a challenge

 <!---